- Customer concentration is a metric that measures how spread out a company’s revenue is among its clients.

 - To assess customer concentration and mitigate its associated risks, agencies should analyze their revenue streams regularly.

 When agency owners think about what KPIs are, they rarely consider this one: customer concentration.
-It’s one they should pay a lot of attention to, though, because it can easily make or break their business.
+It’s one they should pay a lot of attention to, though, because it can easily make or break their business in ways many don’t anticipate until it’s too late.

-Imagine this: you’re running a successful agency, or so you think, that relies on three big clients.
-What if one of them leaves, knocking out 30 percent of your revenue?
+Imagine this: you’re running a successful agency, or so you think, that relies on a few big clients.
+Then suddenly, your largest client (representing 40% of revenue) decides to cut their budget.
+Within weeks, you’re scrambling to cover payroll while your profit margins vanish.
 Scary, right?

 What is customer concentration?